How to get loads as an owner-operator in 5 different ways

 Freight brokers typically take about 15-25% of the profit from the load an owner-operator hauls.

-2. Lease-on with a company.
+2. Do business with a company.

 Advantages